mhtjsh/Basic_Bioinformatics/Season_2.md

     if value == min_value:
         positions.append(key)
 ```
-3. Output: The minimum skew value occurs at positions 10 and 23 (here), which signifies that these positions represent regions where the cumulative G-C imbalance is at its lowest.
+3. Output: The minimum skew value occurs at position 12 (here), which signifies that this position represents regions where the cumulative G-C imbalance is at its lowest.
 Also, these are likely candidates for replication origin sites in the genome.

 ### 🐍 Ep 4 Calculating Hamming Distance between DNA sequence
 🧠 What is Hamming Distance?